abilandz/PH8124/Lecture_6/Lecture_6.md

 grep "ST\>" grepExample.txt
 ```

-Now only 'TEST' will match, because this is the only word in the file which ends up with the specified pattern 'ST', and in the printout we get only the three lines that contain the word 'TEST':
+Now only 'TEST' will match, because this is the only word in the file which ends up with the specified pattern 'ST', and in the printout we get these three lines that contain the word 'TEST':

 ```
 TEST Test test 11test test22